bihealth/manuscript_venn_diagrams/mk4/response_to_editor.md

 comparing the results for 10, 20 (our example) and 40 samples per group/treatment combination (thus, total sample sizes of 40, 80 and 160).
-The reason for this is, of course, that the more DEGs you observe, the more powerfull the hypergeometric test is.
+The reason for this is, of course, that the more DEGs you observe, the more powerful the hypergeometric test is.

 For each sample size, we have run 100 replicates of the group sampling, replicated the whole procedure and gathered all test results.
 Results are